Hi,

 And letting the legs fall onto the other side.

-And bringing your head in the opposite direction of the legs.
+Your head in the opposite direction of the light.

 Which is basically legs of the chair.